niemopen/ntac-admin/examples/src/Augmentation/README.md

   * The IC-ISM hack is removed

 * A message schema has no wildcards in *structures.xsd*
-  * Types in *structures.xsd* include individual attributes as needed.
-There is no `SimpleObjectAttributeGroup`
+  * Types in *structures.xsd* include individual attributes as needed.  `SimpleObjectAttributeGroup` is empty.
-  * Message schemas do not need proxy types and so do not need *niem-xs.xsd*
+  * Message schemas do not need proxy types and so do not need the *niem-xs.xsd* adapter schema document.

 * Attribute augmentations are defined in the model
   * By `appinfo:AttributeAugmentation` in the augmenting XSD